Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] `data_features.sh`: refactor `x` (extract) function do not rely only in extension.
 Inform if the package needed is not present and installs it. --> Depends on compression function, after completion use file -b --mime-type image.png to detect mimetype

 ###### NEW FEATURES
-- [~] `data_features.sh`: Create or integrate loc function bash feature which displays the total lines of code of a script

 # TO-DO uninstall.sh and uninstall core for v1.0